 We already know that horses communicate a great deal of information through their ears and eyes.
-Now, new research is showing that equines convey both positive and negative emotions to one another through their complex vocalizations.
+Research shows that equines convey both positive and negative emotions to one another through their complex vocalizations.

 To obtain these findings, the researchers tested 20 groups of horses by putting them in a variety of positive and negative situations.
 Using cameras and microphones, the scientists recorded the reactions of each horse when one was removed from the group and then brought back.
 They also measured each equine’s heart rate, breathing and skin temperature.
 If you’re looking to "speak horse" — to identify positive or negative horse vocalizations — this kind of information will help you decode the sounds.